 Used as an organic gardening pesticide, this white powder is fatal to most pests.
 It cuts up soft-bodied insects like flea beetle larvae, killing them.

 Spread it liberally around the base of the plants.
 However, reapply after heavy watering or after there’s been rainfall.
 You can also use it to treat flea beetles in the house.

 11. Row Covers

-Caution: make sure you remove them when the plants start to flower, or your pollinators will have less to feed on.
+Install row covers over the rows in early spring, before it gets warm enough for the adults to emerge.
+However, make sure you remove them when the plants start to flower, or your pollinators will have less to feed on.

-12. Predators and Parasitic Wasps
+12. Natural Predators

 13. Beneficial Nematodes

 These fantastic, microscopic little roundworms go after the larval stage of these pests.

 Beneficial nematodes enter their bodies and feed on them.
 They will remain in the host pest until it dies, then search out another victim.